pyeve/eve/docs/validation.rst

     We have only scratched the surface of data validation.
 Please make sure to check the Cerberus_ documentation for a complete list of available validation rules and data types.

+    Also note that Cerberus requirement is pinned to version 0.9.2, which still supports the ``validate_update`` method used for ``PATCH`` requests.
+    Upgrade to Cerberus 1.0+ is scheduled for Eve version 0.8.

 .. _unknown: